unoplatform/uno/doc/articles/get-started-next-steps.md

 We're excited for you to join the Uno Platform community, if you're ready to contribute to Uno Platform, great!
 Check out our guides on [building Uno]( https://github.com/unoplatform/uno/blob/master/doc/articles/uno-development/debugging-uno-ui.md) and [creating UI samples]( https://github.com/unoplatform/uno/blob/master/doc/articles/uno-development/working-with-the-samples-apps.md).
 Knowledge of working with GitHub and Forks, Pull and Push requests is desirable.

-To learn more about Forks please see official GitHub documentation.
+To learn more about Forks please see the official GitHub documentation.
 [GitHub - Forks]( https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).